Peter de Chamier works for an international scientific and humanitarian foundation. He has a doctorate in history.

 Entertainment and suspense: yes, absolutely; description of society: yes, wanted; literature: naturally; history and stories.

 It is difficult to squeeze them into one genre: are they adventure novels, spy novels, developmental novels, 'entertainments' — or perhaps satires?
 Graham Greene, a writer both of 'serious novels' and of thrillers, labeled his thrillers 'entertainments'.
-I guess that is a nice term for my political thrillers too.
+I guess that is a nice term for my novels too.

 Not justice and morality dominate the world, but illegality, injustice and egoism.
 The depictions of an ideal world, in which an evildoer is immediately tracked down and expelled from society, are — as in English detective literature — mere fairy tales.